wundergraph/cosmo-docs/router/storage-providers.md

 <pre class="language-bash"><code class="lang-bash"><strong># Publish your subgraph
 </strong><strong>wgc subgraph publish my-subgraph --schema ./schema.graphqls
-</strong><strong># Download the latest execution config after succcessful composition
+</strong><strong># Download the latest execution config after successful composition
 </strong>wgc router fetch mygraph -o router.json
 # Upload the execution config to your S3 storage
 aws s3 cp router.json s3://cosmo/
 </code></pre>

 First, we publish our schema changes to Cosmo.
-After that, we will download the latest execution config and upload it your own S3 provider.
+After that, we will download the latest execution config and upload it to your own S3 provider.
 The router will check for updates every 10 seconds (default) and hot-reload the router accordingly without impacting current user traffic.

 ### Fallback storage

-You can configure a fallback storage for fetching the execution config in the event the router cannopt reach the primary storage.
+You can configure a fallback storage for fetching the execution config in the event the router cannot reach the primary storage.
 If enabled, it will default to using the Cosmo CDN but you can specify the provider as well.
 You cannot use the same provider for both primary and fallback storage.

 {% code title="config.yaml" %}
 ```yaml